Vyral/base-template/_posts/2019-11-14-your-support-means-the-world-to-us.md

 pullquote:
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: false
+use_youtube_image: true
-youtube_alternate_image: /uploads/11-14---mikki-ramey---yt.jpg
+youtube_alternate_image:
 youtube_code: qzSwbSpI4uA
 ---

 {% include youtube.html %}

+<p style="text-align: center;"><em>Your support has allowed our team to grow and we couldn’t be more grateful for it.
+Here’s our message of thanks to you.</em></p>

 I just wanted to take a moment today to say thank you.
 It’s the Thanksgiving season, and we’re so thankful here at Healthy Realty when we have your support.

 We’re going to close over 100 homes this year, and much of it is thanks to you.
 Our clients have been so good to us and it’s been so fantastic helping each other grow.
+I

-If you have any questions about real estate, please don't hesitate to reach out to us by phone or email.
+f you have any questions about real estate, please don't hesitate to reach out to us by phone or email.
 We would love to help you.